spidermonkey356/product-card-component-main-4/README.md

 ## Acknowledgments

-Thank you jdward75 - all your help and teaching has helped me so much!:)
+Thank you jdward75 - for all your help

 @Gareth-Moore

-1. Thank you for the help on using semantic HTML tags instead of only div
+1. Thank you for the help on using semantic HTML tags instead of only <div></div>

 2. I learnt to use % on the width, instead of using a fixed value.

 3. I used width: 80% with max-width and this really helped me.

+4. I began to understand the Flexbox align-items property better.